Chunkys0up7/MCP/docs/PROJECT_OVERVIEW.md

 ## [25th May]
 - Component preview and metadata modal implemented in FacetedSearchScreen (Marketplace UI).
+- Backend: Added reviews table, Pydantic schemas, and API endpoints for component ratings and reviews.

 ---
 For more details, see the README.md and module-level docs.